 Gifts to the Division of Diversity and Community Engagement make it possible for the division to meet its mission by implementing innovative programming.
 Major funding needs include:

-With more than a decade of successful teaching and learning behind us, The University of Texas Elementary School is looking toward creating a permanent space for the future.
-Join us in this endeavor that will leave a legacy for future generations.
-Please contact our team to discuss giving opportunities for the UT Elementary School Capital Campaign.
+With more than a decade of successful teaching and learning behind us, The University of Texas Elementary School is embarking on the second phase of its capital campaign to enhance indoor classrooms and outdoor learning spaces.
+Please contact our team to discuss giving opportunities.

 The Neighborhood Longhorns Program provides economically disadvantaged students in grades 2 through 8 in Austin with the resources to build a strong academic future.
 The program encourages self-discipline, promotes enthusiasm for learning and increases student success by presenting incentives to students during each grading period of the academic year.
 Learn more about the Neighborhood Longhorns Program.
 Give now.